The latest version for Ubuntu 9.04 is here...

 Additional information:

-This command will list the
+This command will list the installed SDL related packages

 $ dpkg -l | grep libsdl

-This command will list the
+This command will list the installed SDL related libraries

 $ ls -l /usr/lib/libSDL*so

-This command will list the available include files (most of them are
+This command will list the available include files (most of them are included through the SDL.h)

 $ ls -l /usr/include/SDL/*

-library PATH, library name and the include PATH + possible debug
+This command (already in your project’s build options) finds the library PATH, library name and the include PATH + possible debug options.

 All well done libraries have this xxx-config thing.

-$ sdl-config --cflags --libs
+$ sdl-config –cflags –libs

-Make beautiful graphics with Cairo Graphics
+[ Note 8 ], Make beautiful graphics with Cairo Graphics

 http://cairographics.org/samples/